ICJIA/gitgrab/README.md

 # 🔄 GitGrab

 A Node 18+ CLI tool to list, select, and bulk clone GitHub repositories.
-Works seamlessly across Linux, macOS, and Windows.
+Works across Linux, macOS, and Windows.

 ## ✨ Features